-To install the gripper URCap, follow these insctructions.
+To install the gripper URCap, follow these instructions.

-- Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the gripper's URCap package. - Go to support.robotiq.com and click on Select product > 2 fingers Adaptive Gripper > Universal Robots > Software > Gripper Software. - Download the UCG-X.X.X and extract its content on the root of a blank USB stick. - If an I/O Coupling is present, install the appropriate URCap by downloading the UCH-X.X.X in the I/O Coupling Software tab and extract its content on the root of a blank USB stick. - Insert the USB stick in the UR teach pendant or controller. - Go to Setup Robot. - Tap URCaps Setup.
+- Make sure that your PolyScope version is up-to-date and that your Universal Robots controller is compatible with the gripper's URCap package. - Browse to support.robotiq.com and click on Select product > Hand-E Adaptive Gripper > Universal Robots > Software > Gripper Software.

+- Download the UCG-X.X.X and extract its content on the root of a blank USB stick. - If an I/O coupling is present, install the appropriate URCap by down-loading the UCH-X.X.X in the I/O Coupling Software tab and extract its content on the root of a blank USB stick. - Insert the USB stick in the UR teach pendant or controller. - Go to Setup Robot. - Tap URCaps Setup.